Open Live Mixing System Mixer

 To achieve these objectives, the team must focus on the minimum integration of four essential components, all strictly Open Source (GPLv3):

-• Audio Core (Architecture): Installation and configuration of a Linux system with a Real-Time Kernel and PipeWire, optimized for 1×1 audio routing through the LV2 Host Headless instance.
+• Audio Core (Architecture): Installation and configuration of a Linux system with a Real-Time Kernel and JACK, optimized for 1ร—1 audio routing through the Ardour Headless instance.

 • Control Logic: Development of the base logic for the Orchestrator and the OSC Bridge Server, sufficient to translate a fader movement command into an action on the audio channel within the Mixer Core.